PlatONnetwork/docs/docs/MTool使用手册.md

 Note: Please keep enough LAT in the staking account, so that the transactions initiated by the subsequent node management have sufficient transaction fees, such as voting for upgrading proposals, and unsecured transactions.

-- Excuting an order
+- Excuting the command

 ```bash
 mtool-client staking --amount 1000000 --keystore $MTOOLDIR/keystore/staking.json --config $MTOOLDIR/validator/validator_config.json
 ```

-Tip:**please input keystore password:**Enter the password of the staking wallet and press Enter.
+Prompt:**please input keystore password:**Enter the password of the staking wallet and press Enter.
 If the following information is displayed, the staking is successful:

 ```bash
 operation finished